 Phresh Filters and Pressure Drop Author: phresh filters

 Phresh Filters and Pressure Drop Carbon filters cause a pressure drop across the fan.
 An unrestricted fan working on full power will give the manufacturer’s specified air flow but when a carbon filter is connected to the fan it will reduce the air flow.
 Phresh Filters have the lowest air flow drop across any fan due to the carbon quality and superior design.
-The triple activated carbon RC4/8 is perfectly sized to give you the best air f ...
+The triple activated carbon RC4/ ...